Preventing Canine Heatstroke: Important Tips for Dog Owners

 Attend dog-friendly events in cooler times

 Many dog-friendly events take place during the summer months, but it's important to prioritize your dog's safety.
 Choose events that occur during cooler times, such as early mornings or evenings, to avoid the hottest part of the day.
-This allows your dog to and enjoy the event without being exposed to extreme heat.
+This allows your dog to socialize and enjoy the event without being exposed to extreme heat.

 By understanding the risk factors, recognizing the signs of heatstroke, and implementing preventive measures, you can ensure that your furry friend stays safe and cool during the hot summer months.
 Remember, prevention is key when it comes to canine heatstroke, so be proactive in providing a comfortable and suitable environment for your dog.